Benedict Obidinma Odinamadu: Career

 In 1967, Odinamadu was appointed Secretary/Chief Executive of the Petroleum Management Board.
-This body was setup by Colonel Chukwuemeka Odumegwu Ojukwu to take charge and manage Shell B.P. assets for the Republic of Biafra.
+This body was set up by Colonel Chukwuemeka Odumegwu Ojukwu to take charge and manage Shell B.P. assets for the Republic of Biafra.
 He held this post until the end of the Nigeria-Biafra civil war.
 He also served as Permanent Secretary of Ministry of Information, Ministry of Education etc.

-After the Nigeria-Biafra civil war, he continued to serve as Permanent Secretary in the Ministries of Health, Agriculture, Trade and Transport etc.. until 1975.
+After the Nigeria-Biafra civil war, he continued to serve as Permanent Secretary in the Ministries of Health, Agriculture, Trade and Transport etc. until 1975.
 Some of his postings earned him the nickname "Crisis Permsec".

 He was the Chairman of Co-operative Bank of Eastern Nigeria in 1974.

 In 1975, after the coup d'état that removed General Gowon as Head of State and installed the late General Murtala Muhammed, Odinamadu was dismissed by Colonel Anthony Aboki Ochefu during the purge that followed that coup.
 No reason for the dismissal.

 Between October 1975 and December 1977, he appeared before eight Commissions of Inquiry and Assets Commission of Inquiry.
 All returned the same favorable verdict; that Ben Odinamadu was a man of integrity.

 In September 1979, the dismissal order was lifted by a decision of the Supreme Military Council and his retirement benefits (gratuity and pension) were paid in full.

 Moral revolution has become necessary because no nation can prosper socially, politically or economically when its society is morally weak.